Capevace/youtube-dl-ui/README.md

-  -p, --port <port>         the port for the http server -v, --video-path <path>   path to directory where videos should be saved -a, --audio-path <path>   path to directory where audio should be saved -s, --socket-path <path>  url path the socket should connect to -d, --debug               enable debug mode
+  -p, --port <port>         the port for the http server -v, --video-path <path>   path to directory where videos should be saved -a, --audio-path <path>   path to directory where audio should be saved -y, --youtube-dl <path>   file path to the youtube-dl binary (so you can set
+                            it to yt-dlp)
+  -s, --socket-path <path>  url path the socket should connect to (useful when
+                            proxying the server)
+  -d, --debug               enable debug mode
   -h, --help                display help for command
 ```